Female students turned away from Afghan universities after Taliban ban

 The administration made a surprise U-Turn on signals it would open all high-schools for girls in March.

-(Reporting by Mohammad Yunus Yawar and Charlotte Greenfield; Editing by Robert Birsel)
+(Reporting by Mohammad Yunus Yawar and Charlotte Greenfield; Editing by Robert Birsel and Toby Chopra)

 ((charlotte.greenfield@thomsonreuters.com; +92 300 856 6702; Reuters Messaging: charlotte.greenfield.thomsonreuters.com@reuters.net))